tjr357/testing-notes/meetings/dpd.pcg-blending.2022.04.28.stand-up.md

 -
 ---
 ## Miscellaneous
-- @SamanthaGrayshaw, was at Garfield location with devs, feedback, major issues with login, auth between issues.
+- @people.SamanthaGrayshaw, was at Garfield location with devs, feedback, major issues with login, auth between issues.
 No order selected workflow.
 They need to log out of both systems for their orders to be cleared
   - They are very uncomfortable right now, logging out 8-10 times a day to drop the order
   - Workbench search functionality is quicker than Aurora
   - May need to reach out to the AD team, Suresh to discuss with them later today, Mike Thomas on Azure team